sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 - Design Background - Wallpaper within the Theme
 - Update Task state of user stories and issues on GitHub and assign Tasks for the comming week.

+## 12.04-19.04

+**Zixian Pang**
+- Creation of future relevatn classes
+-

+**David Tanner**
+- Customization with Banners and icons #07
+- Achievements and Challenges #06
+- Merging of different branches.

+**Yiyang Chen**

+- Implementaion of deciding if first turn or second and distribution of 3/2 cards accordingly. #02
+- Design/Mockup for the Game board.

+**Jingxuan Tian**
+- Invitation of Friends which are online and matching.
+- Send Friend Request (long poling)

+**Luis Schmid**
+- Updated Task state, addition of issues.
+- ((Add Tests to reach coverage))